The Wisest Quotes on Wisdom

-Still other quotes talked about how wisdom related (positively or negatively) to other qualities, such as power, courage, cowardice, or greed.
-But because ultimately the point they made had much more to do with these qualities than with wisdom, I didn’t see including them as sufficiently justified.
+Still, other quotes talked about how wisdom-related (positively or negatively) to other qualities, such as power, courage, cowardice, or greed.
+But because, ultimately, the point they made had much more to do with these qualities than with wisdom, I didn’t see including them as sufficiently justified.
 Additionally, many said wise things on various topics but not really about wisdom itself.
 And finally, some were humorous but not particularly insightful (and certainly not very profound).
-Such as one author who quipped: “Some men are wise and some are otherwise (!).”
-Or another who (punning in the same vein) opined: “We can learn much from wise words, little from wisecracks, and less from wise guys.”
+This category included one author's quip: “Some men are wise and some are otherwise.”
+Another (punning in the same vein) opined: “We can learn much from wise words, little from wisecracks, and less from wise guys.”

-This is why what was said over two thousand years ago—by ancient philosophers, playwrights, and statesmen—might well be repeated by writers today, even though they might be totally unaware that their insights have countless historical precedents.
+This is why what was said over two thousand years ago—by ancient philosophers, playwrights, and statesmen—might well be repeated by writers today, even though the modern thinkers might be totally unaware that their insights have countless historical precedents.

-Although quite a few of the quotes in this collection are originative, that’s probably more the exception than the rule.
-So, as much as tenable, I’ve endeavored to group by motif many of quotes that follow.
+Although quite a few of the quotes in this collection express original and fresh perspectives, that’s probably more the exception than the rule.
+So, as much as is tenable, I’ve endeavored to group by motif many of the quotes that follow.
 Here are the most common wisdom themes I encountered:

 - Wisdom can’t be acquired simply through reading books; knowledge is one thing, wisdom quite another.

 - Wise people continue to doubt themselves (and that’s part of what makes them wise).

 - Wisdom must be distinguished from mere cleverness (which frequently “poses” as wisdom).